-The West Heating Plant, an Art Moderne building completed in 1946, was designed by the Supervising Architect of the Federal Public Buildings Administration.
-In 2013, as surplus property and as a contributing building to the Georgetown Historic District, it was put up for auction by the Government Services Administrator.
-It was purchased by The Georgetown Company and The Levy Group in collaboration with the Four Seasons Hotel, which is adjacent the heating plant.
-The conveyance included a covenant with a determination that the building qualifies as an individual landmark on the National Register of Historic Sites and the requirement that any project must comply with the Secretary of Interior’s Standards for Historic Buildings.
-The covenant also contains a waiver that would allow the State Historic Preservation Officer to approve a project that does not comply with the standards.
-Admittedly counting on the waiver (HPRB hearing of 2 November 2017), the development team has proposed a high-end condominium building that would proposes more than 75% demolition of the landmark.
-The developer’s engineer has determined that the building has deteriorated beyond any possibility of adaptive use.
-However, an independent assessment that was commissioned by the Commission of Fine Arts determined that the building can, in fact, be substantially preserved.
-In reality, the proposed demolition is predicated primarily not on the impossibility of reusing the building but on the need to increase the window ratio to one that is appropriate for high-end residential use.
+The West Heating Plant, an Art Moderne building completed in 1946, was designed by the Supervising Architect of the Federal Public Buildings and competed in 1946 in the Art Moderne Style.
+In 2013, as surplus property and as a contributing building to the Georgetown Historic District, it was sold at auction by the Government Services Administrator to The Levy Group with a covenant stating that the building qualifies as an individual landmark on the National Register of Historic Places and requiring that any development of the structure comply with the Secretary of Interior’s Standards for restoration of historic buildings.
+The covenant also allowed the State Historic Preservation Officer to waive this requirement and approve a project that does not comply with the standards.

 - C100 Testimony USCFA West Heating Plant